The Weirdest Employee Training Videos That Have Leaked on YouTube

-Last year, Esquire's Dave Holmes unearthed a stunning promotional reel that Sizzler produced in 1991 for its franchisees.
+In 2015, Esquire's Dave Holmes unearthed a stunning '90s promo reel that Sizzler produced for its franchisees.
 The nearly five-minute video was never meant to be seen by the masses, but thanks to Holmes and the angel who uploaded it to YouTube, more than 2 million Americans have now experienced that impressively sincere and patriotic anthem.
-It's a chief example of the joy to be had in mining for old corporate videos that are so bad they're good.
+It's a chief example of the joy to be had mining for old corporate videos that are so bad they're good.

-Many similar gems are floating in the ether -- this Ernst & Young attempt at team-building, for example, is almost too good to be true -- but my favorite breed of corporate video is the old corporate "enter-trainment" video, which some companies create to show new employees the ropes using visuals and lingo that quickly become dated.
-Just start working at Wendy's in the mid-'80s?
+Many similar gems exist in the ether -- this Ernst & Young attempt at team-building, for example, is almost too good to be true -- but the best breed of corporate video is the old corporate "enter-trainment" video, which some companies create to show new employees the ropes using visuals and lingo that quickly become dated.
+Just start at Wendy's in the mid-'80s?
 The Duke of the Grill was there to guide you.
 Unsure of how to spot a shoplifter?
 Dick Deal had your back.
-Below, a look at more of our top training picks, some of which are, admittedly, more accidentally enter-training than others.
+Below, a look at more top training picks, some of which are, admittedly, more accidentally enter-training than others.

 Wendy's Grill Skills